surister/cratedb-guide/README.md

 ## 👨‍💻 Usage

-- This repository contains the sources for the documentation pages over at https://cratedb.com/docs/guide/.
+- This repository contains the sources for the documentation pages rendered to https://cratedb.com/docs/guide/.
 The content is optimally consumed from there.

 - If you are looking for something specific, please use the search feature, for example, [searching for "flink"].

-- You can use the code snippets for educational and knowledge base purposes, or as blueprints within your own projects.
+- You can use the content and code snippets for educational and knowledge base purposes, or as blueprints for your own projects.

+## 🧐 What's inside

+- Documentation about CrateDB written in both [Markdown] or [reStructuredText].

+- The documentation system is based on [Sphinx], [MyST], and [sphinx-design].
+  The documentation theme is [crate-docs-theme].

+- The project uses [Read the Docs] for publishing.

 ## 💁 Contributing